User Session Data with Flask-Session & Redis

 Demonstrating Sessions

-To see sessions working in action, we're going to create a couple of routes that create and display values saved to a session.
+To see sessions working in action, we'll create a couple of routes that create and display values saved to a session.
 First, we'll set a session variable in the route for our application's homepage.
 Next, we'll create a route for the specific purpose of displaying this variable:

 )